Skip to main content

 Description

-Award: A minimum of eighty-five (85) Rackham Predoctoral Fellowships will be available for 2022-2023.
+Award: A minimum of eighty-five (85) Rackham Predoctoral Fellowships will be available for 2025-2026.
 Approximately 240 students are nominated each year.
-The fellowship provides three semesters of support that may begin with spring/summer or fall semester 2023.
+The fellowship provides three semesters of support that may begin with the spring/summer or fall semester of 2025.
 Rackham Predoctoral Fellows are expected to work full-time toward the completion of degree requirements throughout the period of the award.
 Fellowships include a stipend of $34,794 (currently), candidacy tuition, and required fees for twelve months.
 GradCare health and dental insurance will be provided during the fellowship period.
 Students may receive only one award.
 Predoctoral funding cannot be used at the same time as other Rackham-funded programs (e.g., Sweetland Dissertation Writing Institute).

-Eligibility: Applicants must be advanced to candidacy by January 23, 2023, and must be nominated by SEAS.
+Eligibility: Applicants must be advanced to candidacy by January 20th, 2026, and must be nominated by SEAS.

 Selection Criteria: